rafaelbarreto87/kubeflow-gcp-demo/README.md

 # kubeflow-gcp-demo

-Demo of capabilities of Kubeflow on GCP
+Demo of capabilities of Kubeflow on GCP.